OSSAfrica/Governance/docs/code-of-conduct.md

 ### Escalation

-If you are unsatisfied with the initial response or if the report involves a Core Team member, you may escalate the matter to [GOVERNANCE_BODY] via [ESCALATION_EMAIL].
+If you are unsatisfied with the initial response or if the report involves a Core Team member, you may escalate the matter to OSSAfrica SIG via <escalation@ossafrica.org>.

 ## Enforcement Procedures